PendingUsername/my_webapp/readme.md

 make createsuperuser
 ```

-This will guide you through providing a username, email, and password for the superuser.
+This will guide you through providing a username and password for the superuser.

 ## Makefile Commands